-Monday - Friday between 7AM and 4PM visitors may park in the Argyros Lot, the Cypress Lot, Knott Studios Lot the Palm Lot and the West Palm Industrial Lot.
+Visitor parking is available in the Argyros Lot, the Cypress Lot, Knott Studios Lot the Palm Lot and the West Palm Industrial Lot.
 Monday - Friday after 4:00 p.m. and on weekends, visitors may park in the Barrera and Lastinger Structures.
 The location of the parking machines will be as follows: